mathematiguy/kaituitui/README.md

 Before running the program, ensure you have Python installed on your system.
 This program has been tested with Python 3.8 and above.

 No additional Python libraries are required apart from turtle and argparse, which are included in the standard Python library.
+You do however need to install tkinter.

 ## Usage